-- 1. Finisher and inner panel making a slapping noise - 2.
+- Finisher and inner panel making a slapping noise - 2.
 Inside handle escutcheon to door finisher - Wiring harnesses tapping - Door striker out of alignment causing a popping noise on starts and stops

 Tapping or moving the components or pressing on them while driving to duplicate the conditions can isolate many of these incidents.
 You can usually insulate the areas with felt cloth tape or insulator foam blocks from the NISSAN Squeak and Rattle Kit (J-43980) to repair the noise.

+TRUNK

+Trunk noises are often caused by a loose jack or loose items put into the trunk by the owner.
+In addition look for:

+- 1. Trunk lid bumpers out of adjustment

+- Trunk lid striker out of adjustment

+- The trunk lid torsion bars knocking together

+- A loose license plate or bracket

+Most of these incidents can be repaired by adjusting, securing or insulating the item(s) or component(s) causing the noise.

+SUNROOF/HEADLINING

-TRUNK Trunk noises are often caused by a loose jack or loose items put into the trunk by the owner.
-In addition look for: 1.
-Trunk lid bumpers out of adjustment 2.
-Trunk lid striker out of adjustment 3.
-The trunk lid torsion bars knocking together 4.
-A loose license plate or bracket Most of these incidents can be repaired by adjusting, securing or insulating the item(s) or component(s) causing the noise.
-SUNROOF/HEADLINER Noises in the sunroof/headliner area can often be traced to one of the following: Sunroof lid, rail, linkage or seals making a rattle or light knocking noise Sunvisor shaft shaking in the holder 3.
-Front or rear windshield touching headliner and squeaking Again, pressing on the components to stop the noise while duplicating the conditions can isolate most of these incidents.
+Noises in the sunroof/headlining area can often be traced to one of the following:

+- 1. Sunroof lid, rail, linkage or seals making a rattle or light knocking noise - Sun visor shaft shaking in the holder - Front or rear windshield touching headliner and squeaking

+Again, pressing on the components to stop the noise while duplicating the conditions can isolate most of these incidents.
 Repairs usually consist of insulating with felt cloth tape.

+OVERHEAD CONSOLE (FRONT AND REAR)

+Overhead console noises are often caused by the console panel clips not being engaged correctly.
+Most of these incidents are repaired by pushing up on the console at the clip locations until the clips engage.
+In addition look for:

+- Loose harness or harness connectors.

+- Front console map/reading lamp lens loose.

+- 3. Loose screws at console attachment points.

+SEATS

-SEATS When isolating seat noises it is important to note the position the seat is in and the load placed on the seat when the noise is present.
+When isolating seat noise it's important to note the position the seat is in and the load placed on the seat when the noise is present.
 These conditions should be duplicated when verifying and isolating the cause of the noise.

-Cause of seat noise include: 1.
-Headrest rods and holders 2.
-A squeak between the seat pad cushion and frame 3.
-The rear seat back lock and bracket These noises can be isolated by moving or pressing on the suspected components while duplicating the conditions under which the noise occurs.
+Cause of seat noise include:

+- 1. Headrest rods and holder

+- A squeak between the seat pad cushion and frame

+- 3. The rear seatback lock and bracket

+These noises can be isolated by moving or pressing on the suspected components while duplicating the conditions under which the noise occurs.
 Most of these incidents can be repaired by repositioning the component or applying urethane tape to the contact area.

+UNDERHOOD

-UNDERHOOD Some interior noises may be caused by components under the hood or on the engine wall.
+Some interior noise may be caused by components under the hood or on the engine wall.
 The noise is then transmitted into the passenger compartment.

-Causes of transmitted underhood noises include:
+Causes of transmitted underhood noise include:

-K